 Friends pass away, driving stops, and health declines.
 Isolation results in loneliness and depression.
 At the time of life where retirement should be golden, sometimes life turns out to be filled with grief and loss.
 All it takes is an accident or an illness to increase care needs in the blink of an eye.

 While many aging parents believe that they are managing well, this is not usually the case.
-High percentages of older adults lack the abilities to remain in their homes and care for themselves.
-There are few caregiver resources that offer specific information about what it takes to Stay at Home.
+High percentages of older adults lack the ability to remain in their homes and care for themselves.

 Few explanations occur about the consequences and options of treating or not treating chronic disease.
 Medical appointments last 15 minutes.
 Prescriptions are written with no explanation of why nor are the consequences of the health diagnosis explained.

-When caregivers and aging adults don’t understand information or are fearful of asking questions care situations get worse instead of better.
-Frustrations are on the rise and distrust of the system happens.
+When caregivers and aging adults don’t understand information or are fearful of asking questions caring for aging parents care situations get worse instead of better.
+Frustrations rise and distrust of the system happens.
 Care and treatment are often denied for aging adults.

 Healthcare literacy rates are low.
 What does this mean?
 It means that many adults lack information about how to remain healthy well into later years – 60’s, 70’s, 80’s, and 90’s.
-Few realize that actions taken today result in the quality of life when older, whether a caregiver will be needed, and how health impacts healthcare expenditures in retirement.
-Because of a lack of education about heath and well-being there is a significant gap between where we are and what we want that remains a mystery.
+Few realize that actions taken today as young adults result in the quality of life when older, whether a caregiver will be needed, and how health impacts healthcare expenditures in retirement.
+Because of a lack of education about heath and well-being there is a significant gap between retirement dreams and aging in retirement.

 5 The health of aging parents and spouses does not improve

 Uncertainty exists about what to do about caregiving situations.
 Where is the manual that tells caregivers about the aspects of caring for aging parents and how to manage unexpected caregiving situations?